svenslaggare/StackJIT/README.md

 to the stdout.

 ###Locals###
-The VM supports 8 locals, indexed from 0 to 7.
-The locals may be moved to a stack frame basis instead of globally.
+The VM supports per stack-frame locals.
+Currently the number of locals per frame is hardcoded to four (indexed 0-3).

 ###Function calls###
 Both native and user defined functions can be called.
 The arguments are popped from